kaiogama18/kaiogama18/README.md

-## Hi, I'm Kaio Eduardo B. Gama, a  Software Engineer and 3D Artist 👋
+Hi, I'm Kaio Eduardo, a Software Engineer and 3D Artist 👋

 <div>
-      Game Developer with experience in VR/AR projects using Unity (C#) and Unreal Engine (C++), focused on immersive gameplay mechanics, real-time interactive systems, and 3D UI.

-Worked on games and mobile experiences, including game inventory systems and balancing.
-Strong background in modular architecture, Scriptable Objects, and performance optimization for standalone and mobile VR devices.
+Software Engineer with experience in Android development and Computer Vision, focused on building high-performance mobile applications and intelligent, real-time image processing solutions.
+Experienced in developing scalable applications using modern Android technologies, integrating camera-based features, machine learning models, and optimizing performance for mobile devices.

-Additional experience in 3D modeling, web/mobile development, and agile teams (Scrum).
+Background in Unity (C#), Unreal Engine (C++), and interactive systems, bringing a strong understanding of graphics, real-time rendering, and user experience.
+Additional experience in 3D modeling, web/mobile development, and agile teams (Scrum), with an emphasis on clean architecture, maintainable code, and efficient software design.

 </div>

 <!--